Year 4/5 – Lilac

 Spring 2 – How can we re-discover Ancient Egypt?
 (History)

 During this topic, our curriculum will be linked to a study of Egyptian life and achievements and their influence on the western world.
 Within this we will consider changes that have developed as well as opportunities that have arisen since the Ancient Egyptian era.
-Our key text for this topic will be The Egyptian Cinderella.

 Click here for Ancient Egypt Knowledge Organiser